9th Floor, 82 Elizabeth Street

 It has not been considered necessary to establish a nomination committee due to the size of the Company.
 No special policy has been found necessary in respect of the appointment or retirement of non-executive Directors, apart from the provisions of the Company’s Constitution.

-There are no set procedures for Directors to seek independent professional advice at the Company's expense but each Director may seek independent advice and any request for payment of such costs would be treated on a case by case basis.
+There is a policy in place to enable Directors to seek independent professional advice at the Company's expense.
+The policy provides for a Director who seeks independent advice to submit a request for the payment of costs with the request being considered by the Board on a case by case basis.

-The Board has not established any committees to evaluate the performance of Directors and has not adopted formal performance enhancement evaluation procedures, due to the size of the Company.
+Due to the size of the Company, the Board has not established a committee to evaluate the performance of Directors and has not adopted formal performance enhancement evaluation procedures.

 3. Promote ethical and responsible decision-making